 Caravaggio controversially uses homeless people and prostitutes as models for his religious paintings.
 He engages in reckless behavior (guns and sex), which ostracizes him from his patrons and leads to an early grave.

-If you want to know more about Caravaggio, click here for my Caravaggio Trail in Rome, with a history of the artist and his most famous paintings.
+If you want to know more about Caravaggio, here’s my guide to the Caravaggio Trail in Rome.
+It gives you a history of the artist and his most famous paintings.

 4. Who Killed Caravaggio?, YouTube